algosup/2023-2024-project-4-sportshield-team-3/Docs/Specifications/Test-Plan.md

 - **Prioritization**: The team will prioritize bugs based on their severity, impact on the system, and customer requirements.
 Critical bugs that affect core functionality will be addressed first, followed by less critical issues.
 - **Assignment**: Each bug will be assigned to a team member responsible for resolving it.
 The team will collaborate to ensure that bugs are fixed in a timely manner and that the system meets quality standards.
 - **Verification**: Once a bug is fixed, the team will verify the resolution and retest the affected functionality to ensure that the issue has been resolved.
 This will help prevent regression and ensure that the system remains stable.
 - **Closure**: Once a bug is verified and resolved, it will be marked as closed.
-The team will document the resolution and update the bug tracking system to reflect the status of the bug.
+The team will document the resolution and update the bug-tracking system to reflect the status of the bug.
 This will help track the progress of bug fixes and ensure that all issues are addressed before release.

-All of these steps is reported on [GitHub issues](https://github.com/algosup/2023-2024-project-4-sportshield-team-3/issues) to ensure that the team is aware of the status of each bug and can collaborate effectively to resolve them.
+All of these steps are reported on [GitHub issues](https://github.com/algosup/2023-2024-project-4-sportshield-team-3/issues) to ensure that the team is aware of the status of each bug and can collaborate effectively to resolve them.
-Labeling system will be used to categorize and prioritize bugs based on their severity and impact on the system.
+A labeling system will be used to categorize and prioritize bugs based on their severity and impact on the system.
 This will help the team track and manage bugs effectively and ensure that critical issues are addressed promptly.

 ### 2.4 Suspension Criteria and Resumption Requirements